Opposition parties urge Centre to send Dam Safety Bill to select committee for scrutiny | Politics

 ''We endorse the view of Tiruchi Siva for sending the bill to a select committee,'' he added.

 T K S Elangovan of the Dravida Munetra Kazhagam (DMK) said, ''The bill is a violation of Article 252.
 Powers of the states are being taken away by the Centre.
-The bill should be sent to a select committee.''
+It should be sent to a select committee.''
 Supporting the bill, Bharatiya Janata Party (BJP) member K J Alphons said, ''This bill is the ultimate tribute to federalism.
 Big dams are water bombs.
-Andhra Pradesh and West Bengal state assemblies have already passed resolutions that the Centre should legislate a law (on dam safety).''
-PTI KKS RC
+Andhra Pradesh and West Bengal state assemblies have already passed resolutions that the Centre should pass a law (on dam safety).''
+Prasanna Acharya of the BJD said it is an old bill that was pending in the Lok Sabha from 2010 and due to various reasons, was passed in 2019.

+As the bill deals with state subjects, the Constitution mandates that such a bill could be brought only after two states pass a resolution.
+In this case, resolutions were passed by West Bengal and Andhra Pradesh (before its bifurcation) 10 years ago.

+''Now, Andhra Pradesh has been bifurcated and Telangana has not passed a resolution,'' Acharya said, while asking the government whether in such a case, the resolution would hold.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)